already5chosen/softpc/half-baked/core_v6/readme.txt

  - Latch value of register B
 5. Execute
  - Start ALU/AGU/Shifter operations
+ - Drive tcm_rdaddress and avm_address buses (but not a control signals)
  - Latch writedata
  - All instructions except conditional branches and memory loads continue to writeback phase
 6. Branch [Optional, used only by PC-relative branches]
  - Conditionally or unconditionally update PC with branch target
-7. Load_Address (Optional, used only by memory loads)
+7. Load (Optional, used only by memory loads)
- - Drive tcm_rdaddress and avm_address/control buses
+ - For Avalon-mm accesses drive avm_read signal
+ - Continue to drive avm_address bus
  - For Avalon-mm accesses remain at this phase until fabric de-asserts avm_waitrequest signal
+ - For TCM accesses it is data phase so
+ -  For TCM byte and half-word accesses: align and sign-extend or zero-extend Load data
-8. Load_Data (Optional, used only by memory loads)
+8. Load_Data (Optional, used only by Avalon-mm memory loads)
- - For Avalon-mm accesses: remain at this phase until fabric asserts avm_readdatavalid signal
+ - Remain at this phase until fabric asserts avm_readdatavalid signal
  - For byte and half-word accesses: align and sign-extend or zero-extend Load data
 9. Writeback/Store
  - For ALU/Shift/Load: write result of the instruction into register file.